tjekol/homepage/README.md

-This is my personal website https://tjekol.vercel.app
+This is my personal website https://tjekol.no

 ---
 #### How to run locally

 Run the development server: `pnpm dev`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser.